hvihvi/blog/pages/posts/drive.md

 title: Drive by Daniel Pink
 date: 2021/7/27
 description: Notes from the "Drive" by D. Pink book
-tag: web development
+tag: productivity, management, motivation, book
 author: You
 ---

 # Drive - The surprising truth about what motivates us

-This book uses social experiments to understand how motivation works.
+This book relies on social experiments to understand how motivation works.

 ## Mastery - Autonomy - Purpose